kammitama5/kammitama5.github.io/_posts/2023-02-17-Friday-February-17th.md

 feel badly about not knowing some things, as though it meant I was "bad at Maths".
 They held it over me and I was very isolated; they bragged that they knew things to try to put themselves above me; I was the low hanging fruit to pick on.
-- Some parts of Computer Science in particular I have experienced can have this culture where someone has to make you feel badly about themselves to make themselves feel better about some insecurity, and when you are new you can wonder if it's you.
+- Some parts of Computer Science in particular I have experienced can have this culture where someone has to make you feel badly about yourself to make themselves feel better about some insecurity, and when you are new you can wonder if it's you.
 As it turns out, a lot of people really were winging it on the "I know Category Theory and PL" stuff.
 No one who really knows that stuff would go out of their way to make someone feel stupid or look bad in front of a bunch of people, in any case.
 They'd want to share resources that helped them, I think in retrospect.
 They'd want more people to share the love they have for the field.